-- (i) To directly oversee the activities of the Risk Department and ensure its effectiveness, that it has sufficient resources, and that its members have suitable professional qualifications to most efficiently carry out its duties. - (ii) To approve the annual plan of the Risk Department, propose its budget for the approval of the Board of Directors, and receive regular reports on the activities carried out thereby. - (iii) To assess the performance of the Risk Department as well as the performance of its director.
-Each year, the Committee shall validate the objectives of the Risk Director prior to their submission to the Board of Directors.
-Such assessment in which the Committee should participate shall be constructive and include an evaluation of the level of compliance of said objectives and the associated criteria for the purpose of setting the variable components of the remuneration of the Risk Director.
-The conclusions reached against such assessment by the Committee shall be remitted to the Board of Directors to be taken into account in respect of determining said components of such remuneration and the Risk Director shall be informed of the same.
+- (i) To directly oversee and review the activities of the Risk Department, which is functionally subordinate to the Committee, and ensure its effectiveness, that it has sufficient resources, and that its members have suitable professional qualifications to most efficiently carry out its duties. - (ii) To approve the annual plan of the Risk Department, propose its budget for the approval of the Board of Directors, and receive regular reports on the activities carried out thereby. - (iii) To evaluate the performance of the Risk Department as well as the performance of its Director.
+Such evaluation in which the Committee should participate shall be constructive and include an evaluation of the level of compliance with the annual plan and any criteria established for the purpose of setting the variable components of the remuneration of the Risk Director.
+The conclusions reached against such evaluation by the Committee shall be remitted to the Board of Directors to be taken into account in respect of determining said components of such remuneration and the Risk Director shall be informed of the same.